-MLIT issued "A Guide to Flood Risk Assessments for Enhanced TCFD (Task Force on Climaterelated Financial Disclosures) Disclosures" in March 2024.
+MLIT issued "A Guide to Flood Risk Assessments for Enhanced TCFD (Task Force on Climate-related Financial Disclosures) Disclosures" in March 2024.
 Private firms are facing the disclosure of climate-related risks, including flood risks, based on the TCFD.
 This guide proposes a method of evaluating flood risk, in line with the recommendations of the TCFD to support the disclosure activities.
 Practitioners can assess quantitative future risk easily based on currently-available scientific knowledge.
 Such disclosure processes are essential to make firms' management more resilient.
 The proposed flood risk assessment methodology consists of the three phases: (1) Current risk screening, (2) Future risk assessment, and (3) Disclosure.
 The purpose of the Propose is to share the knowledge on how to check flood risks, and quantitative assessment methodology of future risk.

-16. In 2024, Lao PDR

-17. In 2024, Macao, China...

-18. In 2024, Malaysia was not directly affected by tropical cyclones/storms.
+- 14. In 2024, Even thought Lao PDR was not directly affected by tropical cyclone, However the country faced challenges related to both natural disasters and community due to heavy monsoonal rains affected by southwest Monsoon, increasing the need for robust early warning systems.
+Monthly rainfall in 2024 have above average rainfall especially in September 2024 and led to overflowing rivers and flash floods, Landslide in the northern and central region of the country.
+Natural Disaster such as heavy rainfall, strong wind and thunderstorm, flood, flash, urban flood and landslide occurred and affected several provinces in Laos, it is become more common.
+The Most damaged region where flood and flash flood occurred were in the northern and central region of the country. - 15.
+In 2024, Malaysia was not directly affected by tropical cyclones/storms.
 Malaysia recorded 783 flood incidents in 2023.
 Study carried out by Department of Statistics Malaysia found that in year 2023, overall losses due to floods were RM755.4 million (2022: RM1,026.5 million) which equivalent 0.04 per cent (2022: 0.06 per cent) as against nominal Gross Domestic Product.
 From 1 January to 10 October, 2024, Malaysia has recorded 836 flood incidents.
 Analysis of the types of flood events shows that 59% are flash floods, while 34% are monsoon floods.
 Other types include flash floods (5%) and coastal floods (1%).
 The three main causes of flooding that have been identified are due to continuous heavy rain (39%), overflowing river water (28%), and internal drainage problems (13%).